About Melanie Abbott

 As a disability management advisor for workplace health and safety, Kailey works with NH employees across the northeast region and Prince George.
 She has worked with Northern Health for about one year, and holds a master’s degree in disability management and a bachelor’s degree in psychology (BSc.).
 To stay active, Kailey enjoys running with her 4-year-old chocolate lab, yoga, and almost any activities outdoors.

-About Beth Moore
+About Beth Munk

 About Barb Oke